ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 smap <silent><expr> <C-f> luasnip#choice_active() ? '<Plug>luasnip-next-choice' : '<C-f>'
 ```

-Choice nodes are a more advanced tool we will cover later, so you can safely skip this step for now.
+Choice nodes are a more advanced tool that I won't cover in this article, so you can safely skip this step for now.
+You can read about choice nodes at `:help luasnip-choicenode`, but you should learn about the basic text and insert nodes in this article first.

 <!-- In the above GIF, I am actually using `jk` to navigate forward through snippet tabstops. -->
 <!-- I find this home-row combination more efficient than `<Tab>`, but it takes some getting used to; -->